Rayman (character): Main appearances

-Rayman makes his first appearance in the first game of the series.
-Mr. Dark stole the Great Protoon and made the Electoons lose their natural stability and scatter throughout the Valley, in the Glade of Dreams, where they are then captured by Mr. Dark's forces.
+Rayman makes his first appearance in the first game (1995) of the series, in which the evil Mr. Dark steals the Great Protoon and makes the Electoons lose their natural stability and scatter throughout the Glade of Dreams, where they are then captured by Mr. Dark's forces.
 Rayman must retrieve the Great Protoon from Mr. Dark and free the Electoons.
-In the sequel Rayman 2: The Great Escape, Rayman and Globox were kidnapped by Robo-Pirates led by the ruthless Admiral Razorbeard and they invaded his colorful world.
-Rayman began his adventure captured aboard the prison ship and must escape there.
-After escaping, Rayman must travel across different lands, collecting lums and powers up his fists.
-Rayman also appeared in the animated series Rayman: The Animated Series.
+In the sequel Rayman 2: The Great Escape (1999) Rayman and his friend Globox are kidnapped by Robo-Pirates, led by the ruthless Admiral Razorbeard, who starts invading their colorful world.
+Rayman begins his adventure captured aboard the prison ship and escapes when Globox gives him a Silver Lum, restoring his powers.
+After escaping, Rayman must travel across different lands, collecting Lums and powerful masks to awaken the spirit of the Glade, Polokus, to eradicate the Robo-Pirate threat.

-In Rayman 3: Hoodlum Havoc, Rayman and Globox must face the invasion of evil and mischievous creatures known as Hoodlums, caused by a red lum turned into a dark lum, André, who turned all the other red lums around into dark lums.
-However, Globox accidentally swallows André, and Rayman must take him to Doctors in the Glade of Dreams to get André out of Globox and stop the invasion before the Hoodlums get their hands on Globox first.
-In Rayman Raving Rabbids, Rayman and a few baby Globoxes relaxed until the Rabbids captured the baby Globox.
+In Rayman 3: Hoodlum Havoc (2003), Rayman and Globox face an invasion of evil and mischievous creatures known as Hoodlums, caused by a red Lum turned Dark Lum, André, who turned all the other red Lums around into other Dark Lums.
+However, Globox accidentally swallows André, and Rayman must take him to various Doctors in the Glade of Dreams to get André out of Globox and stop the invasion before the Hoodlums get their hands on Globox first.
+In Rayman Raving Rabbids (2006), Rayman and a few baby Globoxes relax until the Rabbids capture the baby Globoxes.
 They force Rayman to participate in several activities to entertain them.
-In the handheld version, The Rabbids imprisoned Rayman and took his fists.
-Murfy later rescues him with his fists.
-In Raving Rabbids sequel, Rayman pretends to be Rabbid to join their missions.
+However, in the handheld version, The Rabbids imprison Rayman and take his fists.
+Murfy later rescues him with his fists, and Rayman sets out to stop the Rabbids.
+In Rayman Raving Rabbids 2 (2007), Rayman pretends to be a Rabbid to foil their mission to take over the Earth.

-In Rayman Origins, Rayman chilled out alongside Globox, Teensies and their supreme Bubble Dreamer.
-However, their snoring disturbed an old granny from the Land of the Livid Dead who retaliated by sending an evil army of disgusting creatures across the world to get revenge.
-The evil army must be defeated, and Rayman must rescue his creator, Betilla the Nymph, as well as her sisters.
-In Rayman Legends, Rayman and his friends have been asleep for one century.
-Rayman and his friend are awakened by Murfy who tells them about the bad news.
-Rayman and his friends set out to defeat a series of enemies and a group of villains and Mr. Dark emulators known as Dark Teensies.
-For Wii U version, Satoru Iwata announced that players will be able to dress up Rayman as Mario alongside Globox as Luigi.
+In Rayman Origins (2011), Rayman is sleeping alongside Globox, Teensies and their creator, the Bubble Dreamer.
+However, their snoring disturbs an old grandmother figure from the Land of the Livid Dead who retaliates by sending an evil army of disgusting creatures known as Darktoons across the world to get revenge.
+Rayman must defeat the Darktoons and rescue his creator, Betilla the Nymph, as well as her sisters.
+In Rayman Legends (2013), Rayman and his friends have been asleep for one century.
+Rayman and his friends are awakened by Murfy who tells them about a bunch of new characters that have invaded during their slumber.
+Rayman and his friends set out to defeat a series of enemies and Mr. Dark emulators known as Dark Teensies.